wp-plugins/single-shortcode/readme.txt

 == Description ==

 Using single shortcode plugin, you can hide specified content from [excerpt](http://codex.wordpress.org/Glossary#Excerpt) of post.
-The content surrounded with [single] tag is output **only** if single page is displayed.
+The content enclosed with [single] tag is output **only** if single page is displayed.
 It's useful for hiding the following items from excerpt.

 * table of contents
 * footnotes